How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 Lake Tahoe: crystal-clear waters and mountains

 Straddling California and Nevada, Lake Tahoe is renowned for its turquoise waters.
-In summer, you can paddle or hike, while in winter, skiing is king.
+In summer, you can go paddling or hiking, while in winter, skiing is king.

 Mammoth Lakes: an adventure-lover’s paradise